-Ulrike Manthey will be the new director of the Zehdenick District Court!
+Ulrike Manthey becomes the new director of the Zehdenick District Court!

 On July 14, 2025, Ulrike Manthey will become the new director of the Zehdenick District Court, which is intended to strengthen the rural judicial structure in Brandenburg.

-Ulrike Manthey will be the new director of the Zehdenick District Court!
+Ulrike Manthey becomes the new director of the Zehdenick District Court!

-On July 14, 2025, there was an important day for the judiciary in Brandenburg.
-In Zehdenick, Minister of Justice Benjamin Grimm (SPD) presented the certificate of appointment to Ulrike Manthey as the new director of the district court.
-The special thing about it: the appointment took place on site to underline the importance of small district courts in Brandenburg.
-Grimm emphasized that an association with the Oranienburg district court is currently not an issue and that the rural structures have to be strengthened.
-Manthey succeeds Kathrin Reiter and has a valuable experience from her 15-year work as a judge, since 2011 in Zehdenick.
+July 14, 2025 was an important day for the justice system in Brandenburg.
+In Zehdenick, Justice Minister Benjamin Grimm (SPD) presented the certificate of appointment to Ulrike Manthey as the new director of the district court.
+The special thing about it: The appointment took place on site to underline the importance of small district courts in Brandenburg.
+Grimm emphasized that a merger with the Oranienburg district court is currently not an issue and that rural structures need to be strengthened.
+Manthey succeeds Kathrin Reiter and brings with her valuable experience from her previous 15 years as a judge, including in Zehdenick since 2011.

 Manthey, who was born in Hennigsdorf and went to school in Velten, studied law at the University of Potsdam.
 During her career to date, she has been seconded twice to the Ministry of Justice and to the Neuruppin Regional Court.
 Her commitment and approach make her the ideal choice to manage the Zehdenick District Court, which includes three judges and a total of 30 employees.
 There is also a trainee among them, which ensures a well-functioning offspring.